Borobudur: Reliefs

 The hidden foot depicts the workings of karmic law.
 The walls of the first gallery have two superimposed series of reliefs; each consists of 120 panels.
-The upper part depicts the biography of Lord Buddha, while the lower part of the wall and also the balustrades in the first and the second galleries tell the story of the Buddha's former lives.
+The upper part depicts the biography of the Buddha, while the lower part of the wall and also the balustrades in the first and the second galleries tell the story of the Buddha's former lives.
 The remaining panels are devoted to Sudhana's further wandering about his search, terminated by his attainment of the Perfect Wisdom.

-The law of karma (Karmawibhangga)
+The law of karma (Karmavibhanga)

 The 160 hidden panels do not form a continuous story, but each panel provides one complete illustration of cause and effect.
 There are depictions of blameworthy activities, from gossip to murder, with their corresponding punishments.
 There are also praiseworthy activities, that include charity and pilgrimage to sanctuaries, and their subsequent rewards.
 The pains of hell and the pleasure of heaven are also illustrated.
 There are scenes of daily life, complete with the full panorama of saṃsāra (the endless cycle of birth and death).
-The encasement base of the Borobudur temple was disassembled to reveal the hidden foot, and the reliefs were photographed by Casijan Chepas in 1890.
+The encasement base of the Borobudur temple was disassembled to reveal the hidden foot, and the reliefs were photographed by Casijan Chepas between 1890 and 1891.
 It is these photographs that are displayed in Borobudur Museum (Karmawibhangga Museum), located just several hundred meters north of the temple.
-During the restoration, the foot encasement was reinstalled, covering the Karmawibhangga reliefs.
+During the restoration, the foot encasement was reinstalled, covering the Karmavibhanga reliefs.
 Today, only the southeast corner of the hidden foot is revealed and visible for visitors.

 The story of Prince Siddhartha and the birth of Buddha (Lalitavistara)

 The story starts with the descent of the Buddha from the Tushita heaven and ends with his first sermon in the Deer Park at Sarnath.
-The relief shows the birth of the Buddha as Prince Siddhartha, son of King Suddhodana and Queen Maya of Kapilavastu (in Nepal).
+The relief shows the birth of the Buddha as Prince Siddhartha, son of King Suddhodana and Queen Maya of Kapilavastu.

 The birth is preceded by 27 panels showing various preparations, in the heavens and on the earth, to welcome the final incarnation of the bodhisattva.
 Before descending from Tushita heaven, the Bodhisattva entrusted his crown to his successor, the future Buddha Maitreya.
 He descended on earth in the shape of a white elephant with six tusks, and penetrated to Queen Maya's right womb.
-Queen Maya had a dream of this event, which was interpreted that his son would become either a sovereign or a Buddha.
+Queen Maya had a dream of this event, which was interpreted that her son would become either a sovereign or a Buddha.

 While Queen Maya felt that it was the time to give birth, she went to the Lumbini park near Kapilavastu.
 She stood under a sal tree (Shorea robusta), holding one branch with her right hand, and she gave birth to a son, Prince Siddhartha, from her side.
 The story on the panels continues until the Sermon in the Deer Park at Sarnath, his first sermon after his Enlightenment.